linmx0130/mini-poml-rs/README.md

 ===
 A partial implementation of [POML](https://microsoft.github.io/poml/) purely in Rust.

 This project is still in early development.
-Stay tuned!
+Use at your own risk!
+The API may change significantly in the near term.

 ## Features
 ### Supported features